Zygmunt Bauman

 Zygmunt Bauman (/ˈbaʊmən/; /pol/; 19 November 1925 – 9 January 2017) was a Polish–British sociologist and philosopher.
 He was driven out of the Polish People's Republic during the 1968 Polish political crisis and forced to give up his Polish citizenship.
-He emigrated to Israel; three years later he moved to the United Kingdom.
+He emigrated to Israel; three years later, he moved to the United Kingdom.
 He resided in England from 1971, where he studied at the London School of Economics and became Professor of Sociology at the University of Leeds, later emeritus.
-Bauman was a social theorist, writing on issues as diverse as modernity and the Holocaust, postmodern consumerism and liquid modernity.
+Bauman was a social theorist, writing on issues as diverse as modernity and the Holocaust, consumerism in postmodernity, and liquid modernity.

 Early life and education

 Bauman was born to a non-observant Polish Jewish family in Poznań, Second Polish Republic, in 1925.
 In 1939, when Poland was invaded by Nazi Germany and the Soviet Union, his family escaped eastwards into the USSR.
 During World War II, Bauman enlisted in the Soviet-controlled First Polish Army, working as a political instructor.
 He took part in the Battle of Kolberg (1945) and the Battle of Berlin.
 In May 1945, he was awarded the Military Cross of Valour.
 After World War II he became one of the Polish Army's youngest majors.